expo/expo/docs/pages/versions/unversioned/guides/using-gatsby.md

 ## 🏁 Setup

 We put all of the features for Expo web in the plugin [`gatsby-plugin-react-native-web`](https://github.com/slorber/gatsby-plugin-react-native-web) so setup would be as easy as possible.
 This guide will show you how to install and use it.
-Under the hood it's basically doing what `expo start:web` and the Expo + Next.js workflows are doing.
+Under the hood it's basically doing what `expo start:web` or the Expo + Next.js workflows are doing.

-### Expo projects with Next.js
+### Expo projects with Gatsby

 For using the Gatsby tools in a universal app with the Expo SDK.